 The group works on multiple projects to characterize the toxicity of nano- and microplastics in aquatic invertebrates.
 Our research is guided by using realistic plastic particles (e.g., fragments, fibers produced in house), testing natural particles for benchmarking, and including multiple stressors scenarios.
 On the biological side, we have worked with human immune cells, freshwater and marine zooplankton, gastropods, bivalves, insects, and birds.
 We apply a broad array of tools, covering molecular (transcriptome), cellular (inflammasome), tissue-level (energy budgets, oxidative stress), organismal (growth, reproduction), and ecological endpoints (population and community structure).

 Translating our science to the public and supporting policy development to mitigate plastic pollution is a central theme in our work.
-We engage in outreach activities to promote the public understanding of the impacts of plastics and in the political processes, by advising policymakers from Europe and abroad.
+We engage in outreach activities to promote the public understanding of the impacts of plastics and in the political processes, by advising policymakers across the globe.

 Have a look at our project and publication lists for more information!